jrnoll/Predicting-the-future-of-Rice-Wheat-or-Corn-Prices/README.md

 **Code: A link to GitHub Repository** https://github.com/jrnoll/Predicting-the-future-of-Rice-Wheat-or-Corn-Prices

 **Thorough Investigation: This critically assesses the viability of your idea: Based on the results of this project (your pilot project, your prototype, etc), from a technical leadership point of view, what are your conclusions or recommendations for continuing this project in terms of scaling it up?
 How would you assess the innovativeness of your project?
 Any technical or platform concerns, difficulties, or limitations of the pipeline for the project?
 Based on your experience and results, what next step would you recommend to take this project to the next level/phase?**
+This is my first experance with Machine learning and I think that I vastly over estimated the ability of machine learning to answer the questions I proposed in my project proposal.

+As far as next steps go, from what I have been able to learn about machine learning on my own in the last month I believe the keras.layers import LSTM, Dense, Dropout, keras.models Sequential and keras.layers Dense are better suited for and generally used in stock market prediction apps, and not very well suited for the cerial price predicion app I created for my final project.
+As a next step, in order to improve the app performancem  I would recommed rewriting the build_train_modle app to not add layers to the model.